 You can control access to GMS APIs by configuring your firewall to allow or block other hosts (such as public internet, intranet, specific IP addresses, and so on) from accessing TCP/IP ports on the host where GMS is running.

 You can configure and enable port control through the following process:

-- 1. Set configuration options. - 2.
-Copy code snippet from Service Management UI. - 3.
-Paste code snippet into the jetty-http.xml file. - 4.
-Restart GMS.
+- 1. Set configuration options.

+- 2. Paste code snippet into the jetty-http.xml file.

+- 3. Restart GMS.

 Configuration Options